ths-community/podman/README.md

 where YOURNAME is the name of your github account.

 Note: You may feel uncomfortable to put a public key to a public webserver - but this is what public keys are made for.
-However, there is a (very small) risk that if a hacker comes in possession ob private(!) keys they may use those to test which public key will fit and then use this knowledge to made it part of an attack plan.
+However, there is a (very small) risk that if a hacker comes in possession of private(!) keys they may use those to test which public key will fit and then use this knowledge to make it part of an attack plan.
 But if a hacker has your private keys already then publicly visible public keys are your least problem then.

 ### CoreOS - install

 CoreOS is made for *server* use-cases - here is a word of warning:

-**CAUTION!!!** - the installtion procedure will always grab the full harddisk and overwrite existing content without any further warning.
+**CAUTION!!!** - the installation procedure will always grab the full hard disk and overwrite existing content without any further warning.
-It is *NOT* made for co-existence with other operating systems like Windows, Linux oder MacOS which you know from desktop setups.
+It is *NOT* made for co-existence with other operating systems like Windows, Linux or MacOS which you know from desktop setups.

 There are two easily ways to deal with this "special feature"

-* Use a type1 hypervisor like Proxmox, Hyper-V oder ESXi - or at least VirtualBox or VMware player/workstation - to provide a virtual machine with seperated virtual disks
+* Use a type1 hypervisor like Proxmox, Hyper-V or ESXi - or at least VirtualBox or VMware player/workstation - to provide a virtual machine with separated virtual disks
-* Use a seperate hardware PC or notebook which does NOT contain anything (any more) that is still needed
+* Use a seperate hardware PC or notebook which does NOT contain anything (anymore) that is still needed

-In a hypervisior / virtual target machine you can configure to use the ISO as virtual DVD / CDROM -
+In a hypervisor / virtual target machine you can configure to use the ISO as virtual DVD / CDROM -

 In case of a real hardware (called: bare metal) you need to burn the ISO file onto a DVD (not recommended) or make a raw copy to an USB device (recommended) - to make such a bootable USB stick use a tool like "rufus" under windows - or in Linux it is